As Shanghai expands COVID lockdown, life on hold in city of 26 million

 Shanghai city authorities didn't immediately respond to a request for comment on the scepticism over case numbers.

 While in lockdown, residents will be required to undergo rounds of nucleic acid testing carried out by healthcare workers in hazmat suits.
-They're only authorised to leave their apartments for the tests, to be carried out in or near their housing compounds.

-Authorities have asked residents to line up for testing two metres apart, amid public concerns over contagion risks.
+They're only authorised to leave their apartments for the tests, to be carried out in or near their housing compounds, and authorities have asked residents to line up for testing two metres apart.

+Ning Guang, president of Ruijin Hospital, told an online news conference on Friday that residents should be aware of contagion risks.

+"If you have to take the elevator ... it would be best if you could take it alone.
+But if you can't it would be best if everyone inside can face the wall in order to lower the risk of contagion," he said.

 Meanwhile, the Shanghai New International Expo Center, which typically hosts trade shows like the Shanghai Autoshow, has been converted into the city's largest central quarantine centre with more than 15,000 beds, Xinhua news agency reported on Thursday.